SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 .. *The Center of it All*

 `Generator` is a user-facing orchestration component with a simple and unified interface for LLM prediction.
-It is a pipeline that consists of three subcomponents.
+It is a pipeline consisting of three subcomponents.

 Design
 ---------------------------------------